krishnabhanu/E-Commerce-Dimension-Modelling-using-AWS-s3-and-snowflake/README.md

-I've worked with E-commerce data from Kaggle before.
-The dataset contains both product information and order history.
-To work with this dataset, I transformed relational databases into a Star schema using AWS S3 and Snowflake tools.
+I have experience working with E-commerce data from Kaggle.
+The dataset includes both product information and order history.
+To process this data, I transformed relational databases into a Star schema using AWS S3 and Snowflake tools.

-First, I downloaded the dataset from Kaggle and then uploaded it to an Amazon S3 bucket.
-After that, I created credentials for the bucket to access the data from S3 and loaded it into Snowflake you can find the code in Connection_from_AWS-SNOWFLAKE.sql.
-Then designed facts and dimensions then analyzed data on star schema.
+Initially, I downloaded the dataset from Kaggle and uploaded it to an Amazon S3 bucket.
+I then created credentials for the bucket to access the data from S3 and loaded it into Snowflake.
+The code for this can be found in Connection_from_AWS-SNOWFLAKE.sql.
+After that, I designed facts and dimensions, The code for this can be found in Creating_Star_Schema.sql and analyzed data on the star schema, The code for this can be found in Analysis on Star Schema Data.sql.

-Here's the URL where you can find the dataset: https://www.kaggle.com/competitions/instacart-market-basket-analysis/data.
+Here is the URL where you can find the dataset: https://www.kaggle.com/competitions/instacart-market-basket-analysis/data.